davorg/webdev-workshop/course_notes.md

 ## A Web Server or Two

-One advantage of modern Perl web applications is that their implementation is completely separated from their deployment environment.
+One advantage of modern Perl web applications is that their implementation is completely separate from their deployment environment.
 In order to demonstrate that it would be nice if if you had a couple of deployment environments installed on you laptop.
 The obvious choice is Apache, which means that we can try out both CGI and